 "Watershed-level conservation" is what we've been up to at Beidler Forest for more than 40 years.
 We now own 18,000 acres, and we've helped neighbors safeguard an additional 25,000 acres.
 That translates into protection for 30 miles of a 34-mile floodplain.

 The benefits, of course, flow downstream.
-Clean Edisto River water helps keep the ACE Basin biologically vital, and also supplies homes and businesses in the Charleston area.
+Clean Edisto River water helps keep the ACE Basin biologically vital, and also supplies clean drinking water to homes and businesses in the Charleston area.
 Meanwhile, wetlands we're restoring at Beidler absorb excess water during storms, which prevents flooding downstream.

 Watershed-level conservation is a success at Beidler Forest.
 At Silver Bluff, protection of our 3,300 acres fits into a larger effort involving multiple conservation groups, county and municipal utilities, and the whole Savannah River basin.
-The beneficiaries there are the 1.5 million people who depend on the mighty Savannah for clean drinking water.
+The beneficiaries there are more than a million people who depend on the mighty Savannah for their drinking water.

 PROJECT CONTACT: Mike Dawson, firstname.lastname@example.org.